ndtatbristol/BristolFE-v3/readme.md

 ### Paul Wilcox

 This repository contains a number of Matlab functions and example scripts for performing explicit time-marching Finite Element (FE) simulations for elastodynamic wave propagation.
-Simulations can be performed using the built-in solver that exploit's Matlab's native sparse-matrix and GPU processing capabilities or an alternative commercial solver such as [*pogo*](www.pogo.software).
+Simulations can be performed using the built-in solver that exploits Matlab's native sparse-matrix and GPU processing capabilities or an alternative commercial solver such as [*pogo*](www.pogo.software).
 Support for Abaqus may be added in the future.

 ## Installation